Who Wants to Be a Millionaire (American game show): Clock format (2008–2010)

 The timer began to run as soon as the four answer options were revealed, and the contestant had to give a final answer before it reached 0.
-The timer temporarily paused if the contestant used a lifeline, and restarted once the lifeline ended.
-If time ran out, the game ended and the contestant left with whatever money they had won up to that point.
-However, if this happened while the Double Dip lifeline was in effect, the contestant's winnings were instead reduced to the last safety net they had reached.
+The timer temporarily paused if the contestant used a lifeline and restarted once the lifeline ended.
+If time ran out, the game ended and the contestant left with whatever money they had won up to that point, in the same manner as walking away.
+However, if this happened while the Double Dip lifeline was in effect, the contestant's winnings were instead reduced to the last safety net they had reached, in the same manner of getting a wrong answer for the second time.
 While the clock format was in use, the contestant was also shown the categories of all 15 questions in the order they were to be asked.

 For the first season of the clock format, the guarantees for answering questions five and ten were $1,000 and $25,000.
 For the final season, the lower guarantee was increased to $5,000, commensurate with a change in the money tree.
+In August 2009, Fastest Finger returned for the 10th Anniversary primetime special.
+Fastest Finger has not been used on the American version of Millionaire since then.